apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/configuration/configuration.md

    kbcli cluster describe-config mongodb-cluster --show-detail
    ```

-## Reconfigure parameters with --set flag
+## Configure parameters with configure command

-The example below reconfigures velocity to 1.
+The example below configures velocity to 1.

 1. Adjust the values of `velocity` to 1.